the-events-calendar/event-tickets/readme.txt

 * Fix - Removed type casting from filter method of series pass to avoid fatal errors.
 [ET-2014]
 * Fix - Ensure correct attendee information is included in the attendee emails.
 [ET-1988]
 * Fix - Resolve deprecation notices regarding `ArrayAccess::offsetGet()` [ET-1949]
+* Fix - Resolve edge case usages for Shortcode with Attendees Listing.
 * Fix - Resolved an issue where Order Status was not populated when exporting the Attendee List using Tickets Commerce.
 [ET-1883]
 * Fix - Ticket is removed now when using the delete option from the block editor.
 [ET-1879]
 * Fix - Update button will now show when the opt-out checkbox shows on the My Tickets page.
 [ET-1980]